Regardless of the time of year, Castle Kennedy Gardens are always worth a visit – on your own, with your family, your

 Explore what’s different since your last visit, have a romantic picnic by the loch, enjoy a leisurely tea in our Tea Room or let your children discover new wildlife.

-Castle Kennedy Gardens, and its Tearoom, Plant Centre and Toilets will be open from:
+The Gardens, Tearoom, Plant Centre and Toilets will be open in 2021 from: